hiqdevlord/Big-Betta/WatsonBot/readme.md

 pip install pyimgur
 pip install picamera
 ```
-Note: You can use any Twitter API Wrapper for Python, I just happen to use Python-Twitter
+Note: You can use any Twitter API Wrapper for Python, I just happen to use Python-Twitter.

 ####Usage

-watsonCam will automatically take images using the PiCamera API
+watsonCam will automatically take images using the PiCamera API.

 -There are two methods located here, one for taking one picture at a time, and another for bulk images (great for creating a timelapse!).

-watsonImgur will automatically upload images using the PyImgur API
+watsonImgur will automatically upload images using the PyImgur API.

 watsonTwitter will automatically tweet a status for you.